 When a responsible agency approves a vegetation treatment project using a within the scope finding for all environmental impacts, it must adopt its own CEQA findings pursuant to Section 15091 of the State CEQA Guidelines, and if needed, a statement of overriding considerations, pursuant to Section 15093 of the State CEQA Guidelines.
 (See CEQA Guidelines section 15096(h).)
 According to case law, a responsible agency's findings need only address environmental impacts "within the scope of the responsible agency's jurisdiction."
 (Riverwatch v.
 Olivenhain Municipal Water District (2009) 170 Cal.App.4th 1186, 1202.)
-Although each responsible agency must adopt its own findings, such agencies have the option of reusing, incorporating, or adapting all or part of the findings are applicable to the proposed vegetation treatment project.
+Although each responsible agency must adopt its own findings, such agencies have the option of reusing, incorporating, or adapting all or part of the findings adopted by the Board for the CalVTP PEIR to meet the agency's own requirements to the extent the findings are applicable to the proposed vegetation treatment project.
 The following document sets forth the required findings for an agency's project-specific approval that relies on and implements the CalVTP PEIR.

-The Project Proponent adopts these findings to document its exercise of its independent judgment regarding the potential environmental effects analyzed in the PEIR and to document its reasoning for approving the vegetation treatment project under the CalVTP despite these effects.
+The Project Proponent adopts these findings to document its exercise of its independent judgment regarding the potential environmental effects analyzed in the PEIR and to document its reasoning for approving the vegetation treatment project under the CalVTP in spite of these effects.